 “I also had a large piece of silver Mylar that I taped into the bottom and sides of the box.
 It is much more reflective than the silver paint.”

-“Also, I contacted a plexi-glas company on line and asked if they would be willing to send me small scraps that they would ordinarily throw out.
+“Also, I contacted a plexi-glass company online and asked if they would be willing to send me small scraps that they would ordinarily throw out.
 They sent me a 10 pound box with hundreds of brightly colored pieces.
-We sanded the edges and added two of each color to our light box…..
-Just look at how pretty they are.”
+We sanded the edges and adde two of each color to our light box… Just look how pretty they are.”

-Cynthia sent me some beautiful glass beads and some of her plexi-glas shapes in the mail.
+Cynthia sent me some beautiful glass beads and some of her plexiglass shapes in the mail.
 What a generous gift from a very giving teacher!
-My students LOVED the plexiglass shapes…
+My students LOVED the plexiglass shapes.

 The Frog Game